mikeshulman/narya/README.md

 The coexistence of type ascription and NuPRL/Agda-style dependent function-types leads to a potential ambiguity: `(x : A) → B` could be a dependent function type, but it could also be a *non-dependent* function type whose domain `x` is ascribed to type `A`.
 Narya resolves this in favor of the dependent function type, which is nearly always what is intended; if you really mean the other you can write it as `((x : A)) → B` or `((x) : A) → B`.

-There is also a syntax for comments, although these are not so useful yet when writing only single terms.
 A line comment starts with a backquote \` and extends to the end of the line.
 A block comment starts with {\` and ends with \`}.
 Block comments can be nested.
-However, if (part of) a block comment appears on a line before any code, then no code may appear on that line at all.
-In other words, the only whitespace that can appear on a line before code is 0x20 SPACE (tab characters are not allowed anywhere).
-(This may change.)

 As in Agda, mixfix notations can involve arbitrary Unicode characters, but must usually be surrounded by spaces to prevent them from being interpreted as part of an identifier.
 However, in Narya this has the following exceptions: